 - Hill-Stead welcomes groups of 10 or more people with advance reservations.
 For more information see Group Tours.

 As a Blue Star Museum, Hill-Stead offers active-duty military families FREE admission from Memorial Day through Labor Day.
 Blue Star Museums is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.

-Hill-Stead is a part of the Museums for All program and offers FREE admission for up to four people to with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
-Museums for All is a cooperative initiative between Association of Children’s Museums and Institute of Museum and Library Services to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.
+Hill-Stead is a part of the Museums for All program and offers FREE admission for up to four people with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
+Museums for All is a cooperative initiative between the Association of Children’s Museums and Institute of Museum and Library Services to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.

 Hill-Stead is a member of the Connecticut Art Trail.
 Discover Connecticut’s artistic treasures with the Connecticut Art Trail Art Passport.
 The $25 Art Passport includes one admission to each of the 20 member museums per year.
-Explore diverse, quality collections rich in history and heritage, including European masterpieces, American Impressionism, ancient art and contemporary culture.
+Explore diverse, quality collections rich in history and heritage, including European masterpieces, American Impressionism, ancient art, and contemporary culture.

 The Museum Archives are open by appointment only.
 Please contact Melanie Bourbeau at 860.677.4787 ext 122 or email@example.com.

 Art classes, Plein air painting groups, and other groups